Special-Interest Housing Lottery

 Each group will have one member draw a lottery number for the group.
 The group with the lowest number will select an apartment first.

 The application to live in the Friedman Apartments is available on the Forms & Applications page.
+You must complete this form prior to lottery night.

 French House (Dawes)